florianjehn/bibliometrics/README.md

-# GCR/ER Bibliometrics Project
+# Global Catastrophic Risk and Existential Risk Bibliometrics Project

 ## What this is and what it can be used for
-This repository contains the code needed to run a bibliometric analysis in the global catastrophic and existential risk research field.
-It is mostly based on the book ["Analysis and Visualization of Citation Networks" by Zhao and Strotmann (2015)](https://link.springer.com/book/10.1007/978-3-031-02291-3).
+This repository contains the code needed to run a bibliometric analysis in the global catastrophic and existential risk research field by using [OpenAlex](https://openalex.org/) and [VOSviewer](https://www.vosviewer.com/).

+## How to get the data
+The data is from OpenAlex.
+You can get an updated version by running the query `https://api.openalex.org/works?page=1&filter=default.search:%22global+catastrophic+risk%22+OR+%22existential+risk%22`

-## Installation
+## Clustering
+The data is clustered using VOSviewer's cluster features.
+We set the minimal cluster size to 50 entries.
+The clusters are then extracted from the .json that VOSviewer creates.

+## Running the rest of the code

+Everything after the clustering is done directly in Python.
+To be able to easily run the code, you can follow these steps:

 To install the bibliometrics package, we recommend setting up a virtual environment.
 This will ensure that the package and its dependencies are isolated from other projects on your machine, which can prevent conflicts and make it easier to manage your dependencies.
 Here are the steps to follow: